(Continued from Part 1)

 Enough credible witnesses have seen something serpentine of incredible size in and around Loch Ness to make us take the mystery seriously.
 New, gigantic and unknown sub-species of eel aside, there is a fantastic creature being reported.
 We have already explored the idea that witnesses are mistaken, so that leaves us with the possibility that Nessie is in fact, real.

 But if she is “real”, what is Nessie?

-I can’t say for sure but we might consider 4 alternative hypotheses to the eel (Warning: 3 of these are going to sound a little far out!):
+I can’t say for sure but we might consider 4 alternative hypotheses to the eel (Warning: At least 3 of these are going to sound pretty far out!):

 1. Nessie is a cryptid or species of dinosaur that somehow survived extinction.